TEDx-Bedayia/platform/CONTRIBUTING.md

 *Keep the legacy alive.
 Don't break the build.*

 ## Installing Git
+This is a local program, to be installed on your computer so that you save your changes.
+To actually "push" (i.e. upload) your code changes to GitHub, we have to tell the program Git where you'll be uploading and link it to your specific GitHub Account.
+This is covered in the Linking GitHub section.

 ### For Windows
 1. Download [Git for Windows Installer](https://git-scm.com/install/windows).